 Monzo

-Monzo is one of the most well-known mobile banks, and they’ve now launched a business account.
+Monzo is one of the most well-known mobile banks, and they’ve since launched a business account.

-As with Starling, Monzo is a proper bank.
-Your money is protected up to £85,000 by the FSCS.
+Monzo is fully licensed, which means your money is protected up to £85,000 by the FSCS.

 Monzo offers everything you’ve come to expect from a mobile bank.
-The Pro option costs £5 a month, but businesses get access to features like a pot to set aside a percentage for tax each time you’re paid, integrated accounting (with Xero, QuickBooks and FreeAgent), and automatic invoicing.
+The Pro option costs £9 a month, but businesses get access to features like a pot to set aside a percentage for tax each time you’re paid, integrated accounting with Xero, and automatic invoicing.

 Monzo’s Lite option is free, but it has a far more limited set of features for businesses.